 Indian Helpless Indian FlagMask

-It's been five years since native-Indians in Caledonia, a town in Ontario, Canada, invaded private land and have been illegally occupying it ever since.
-The government of Canada - along with the police force - have turned a blind-eye to injustice and have, in fact, enabled the lawbreakers to continue intimidating and terrorizing lawabiding citizens of the town.
+It's been five years [writing this in 2011] since native Indians (aka First Nations/Indigenous Peoples) invaded private property in a small town in Ontario, Canada and have been illegally occupying it ever since.
+The government of Canada and the police have turned a blind eye to the criminal activities of the Indians and have enabled them to continue intimidating and terrorizing non-Indian, aka 'white', citizens of the town.

-The non-native-Indian people of Caledonia haven't rolled over and played dead all these years, but have stood their ground attempting to defend their land and their rights under the law.
+The non-Indians haven't rolled over and played dead all these years, but have stood their ground attempting to defend their land and their rights under law.
 One family took the government and the police to court for failing to protect them after their house was surrounded by the native-Indian blockade.
-The case was settled out of court after the government bought them out for an undisclosed amount of taxpayers' money on condition they drop all charges and keep quiet about the deal.
-See ALONE AGAINST TERRORIST INDIANS & CANADA COPS TIM-BIT GRANNIES
+The case was settled out of court after the government bought them out for an undisclosed amount of taxpayers' money on condition they drop all charges against the government and keep quiet about the deal.
+See ALONE AGAINST TERRORIST INDIANS and CANADA COPS TIM-BIT GRANNIES

-...I was in Caledonia on Sunday for Mr. McHale’s latest rally.
-Two buses brought in supporters of the Six Nations – students mostly, one load from Toronto, one from Waterloo and Guelph.
-They disrupted Mr. McHale’s rally, outshouted and outnumbered his small group.
-The OPP, as ever, was there – videotaping, for the most part, and blocking traffic as the pro-native group marched down Argyle Street to the DCE site.
+...I was in Caledonia on Sunday for Mr McHale' latest rally.
+Two buses brought in supporters of the Six Nations -- students mostly, one load from Toronto, one from Waterloo and Guelph.
+They disrupted Mr McHale's rally, outshouted and outnumbered his small group.
+The OPP, as ever, was there -- videotaping, for the most part, and blocking traffic as the pro-native group marched down Argyle Street to the DCE site.
 The Dalton McGuinty government long ago threw this town under the bus.
 The Tim Hudak opposition Conservatives are more interested in buck-a-beer slogans.
-The people of Caledonia themselves don’t even bother to show up for rallies anymore.
-As one of them said, “They used to come and it did no good and they gave up.”
-From start to finish, this story is but a stain on the Canadian landscape, the lesson that anything – criminal conduct, lawlessness, state abuses – is tolerated if it is done in the name of aboriginal self-expression.
+The people of Caledonia themselves don't even bother to show up for rallies anymore.
+As one of them said, "They used to come and it did no good and they gave up".
+From start to finish, this story is but a stain on the Canadian landscape, the lesson that anything -- criminal conduct, lawlessness, state abuses -- is tolerated if it is done in the name of aboriginal self-expression.

 It's been five years since tensions erupted over a controversial native land claim in Caledonia, Ont., and some residents are still waiting on the government and police to apologize for how the incident was handled.
 "This will not be forgotten about," said Gary McHale, one of a number of protesters arrested during the dispute, told a news conference Wednesday.
 "This will not be overlooked and they must take responsibility for what they did."
 McHale, who is also the executive director of the Canadian Advocates for Charter Equality, called on the provincial government, the Ontario Provincial Police and the Six Nations group in the community southwest of Toronto to apologize for the wrongs incurred during the years-long land occupation.